ribbotson/MERL-Microbit/README.md

 # MERL-Microbit
-Here is c code developed for an IoT device to monitor the growth of sugar beet at [MERL](https://www.reading.ac.uk/TheMERL/) The Museum of English Rural Life, Reading.
+Here is C/C++ code developed for an IoT device to monitor the growth of sugar beet at [MERL](https://www.reading.ac.uk/TheMERL/) The Museum of English Rural Life, Reading.
 The hardware is the BBC Microbit with the addition of [LoRaWAN_MicroBit](https://github.com/ribbotson/LoRaWAN_MicroBit)

 ## Description
 The IoT device enables the following sensors to send environment data over a LoRaWAN connection to the [The Things Network](https://www.thethingsnetwork.org/):